High Street Sparks

 Conservation Area

-The conservation area is focused on Royal Parade and Civic Square and is bounded by: New George Street to the north; Raleigh Street, Derry’s Cross, Athenaeum Lane to the west; Notte Street to the South; and Old Town Street, St Andrews Cross and abutting the western boundary of the Barbican Conservation Area to the east.
+The conservation area focuses on Royal Parade and Civic Square and is bounded by: New George Street to the north; Raleigh Street, Derry’s Cross, Athenaeum Lane to the west; Notte Street to the South; and Old Town Street, St Andrews Cross and abutting the western boundary of the Barbican Conservation Area to the east.

 Funders and Partners